rweckert/rwebi.com/README.md

 <b>Navigate:&nbsp;&nbsp;</b>[← Modules List](#modulelist)&nbsp;&nbsp;|&nbsp;&nbsp;[↑ Table of Contents](#contents)

 <h3> <img src="_ico/panelsplit.png" width="18px"> Split Panel:</h3><a id="splitpanel"></a>
 <b>Split existing panels horizontal or vertical. </b>SplitPanel module provides a dynamic interface for bisecting a single workspace into dual panes, allowing users to choose between a horizontal or vertical split.
-Can be used as an essential component of the rWebi ecosystem, enabling the fluid reorganization of tools like TextTools, ipInfo, MapPlotting and Browser into a 4 panel split.<br><br>
+Can be used as an essential component of the rwebi ecosystem, enabling the fluid reorganization of tools like TextTools, ipInfo, MapPlotting and Browser into a 4 panel split.<br><br>

 &nbsp;&nbsp;&nbsp;&nbsp; ⚙️ **[rwebiModule-SplitPanel.html](Modules/rwebiModule-SplitPanel.html)** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 📜 **[rwebiModule-SplitPanel.js](_jss/rwebiModule-SplitPanel.js)** <br>